Undescended TesticleSkip to the navigation

 Treatment is important, because having an undescended testicle increases the risk of:

 - Cancer of the testicles.
-Men who have undescended testicles have a higher rate of testicular cancer than other men.
+Men who were born with undescended testicles have a higher rate of testicular cancer than other men.
 But this cancer is rare.
 It can be cured if found early.
-If you are a young man who has an undescended testicle, talk to your doctor about what you should do.
+If you are a young man who was born with an undescended testicle, talk with your doctor about what you should do.

 Frequently Asked Questions